Grillades and Grits (Smoked Gouda Grits)

 Smoked Gouda Grits for serving, see recipe

 In a small bowl, thoroughly combine seasoning mix; set aside.
-Trim round steak of fat, season with 2 teaspoons seasoning mix, pound thin and cut into 1×3-inch strips (set aside any bone for sauce).
+Trim round steak of fat, pound thin and cut into 1×3-inch strips (set aside any bone for sauce).
+Season with 2 teaspoons seasoning mix.
 In a large heavy pot or Dutch oven, heat 2 tablespoons oil over medium-high heat.
 Working in batches, brown meat evenly on all sides; transfer browned meat to a plate (do not drain on paper towels).
 Once all the meat is browned, add reserved 1/4 cup oil to pot.
 When the oil begins to smoke, add flour and cook, whisking constantly, until a milk chocolate roux is achieved.
 Add the onions, bell pepper celery and garlic; cook, whisking constantly, until tender, 3-5 minutes.
 Stir in tomatoes, beef stock, reserved meat bone (if any) Lea & Perrins, reserved seasoning mix and bay leaves.
 Return meat and all drippings to pot; bring to a boil.
 Reduce heat to a simmer and cover.
 Cook, stirring occasionally, until meat is tender, about 2 hours.
 When done, stir in parsley and serve warm over Smoked Gouda Grits.
 Makes 6-8 servings.

 Smoked Gouda Grits Recipe